“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Final Thoughts

 Croatia was a one-country trip that was not part of our original plans.
-In fact, it was to be a two-day stop in a multi-country adventure.
+It was to be a two-day stop in a multi-country adventure.
 Covid had other plans for us, and we adjusted and spent two weeks here in this mind-blowing country.
 We could not be more thankful for the opportunity to explore this wonder in more depth.
 It captured our hearts over and over again.
 Zadar was one of the highlights of our near-perfect trip.

 Zadar is the complete package to absorb human history, explore fantastic natural attractions, and enjoy delicious cuisine.
 It is full of warm and welcoming residents that will bring so much more to your travels.
 You can even call it the ideal honeymoon spot because of its natural pools, world-class beaches, crystal turquoise waters, and gorgeous waterfalls.
 Once you visit this piece of heaven, you will fall in love with it as we did.
 Do so soon, though, because it is growing in popularity every year.

-© 2023 Wanderers Compass All Rights Reserved
+© 2024 Wanderers Compass All Rights Reserved

-If you want more inspiration and to visit other parts of Croatia, check out our– Croatia Travel Guide.
+If you want more inspiration and to visit other parts of Croatia, check out our Croatia Travel Guide.
 It will help you plan your dream trip.

 Check out the official tourism site for Zadar, Croatia